VA-Visjon/jkum-site/docs/introduction.md

 cover all we want to know about a single manhole, without relying on lots of other objects (the pipes) or doing geometric calculations to identify angles for inlets or outlets.

-## Roadmap
-The current progress og this project is:

-- [x] Develop a basic standard version 1.0.
-- [ ] Develop documentation for the standard.
-    * [x] Initial configuration of the docs site.
-    * [ ] Increase textual representation about the standard.
-    * [x] Implement a JSON schema reader to represent the standard in the docs.
-- [ ] Configure the standard in relation with users that need it.
-- [ ] Create readers and writers in different relevant languages.
-    * [x] Library for C#
-    * [ ] Library for python